 As a summary of my candidate policies as issued in both elections

-AIB have also recently announced a £100 million investment in energy schemes, the quicker investment is released, the quicker the housing and mortgage crisis is resolved and Job creation can begin in earnest.
+(2011 to 2012 ) AIB have also recently announced a £100 million investment in energy schemes, the quicker investment is released, the quicker the housing and mortgage crisis is resolved and Job creation can begin in earnest.
 Ireland requires large scale funding to develop its industry including Standard bank debt, Mezzanine Finance, Equity and EIIS, Venture Capital and Bonds.
 One further measure to help the economy and its vital services such as disabled services it can avail of “funding without borrowing” in and for emergencies…..

-Many people wish to pull out of Europe (the EU) yet the EU was not designed to run up such huge debts in each nation state (in its original constitution).
+Many people want to pull out of the EU, yet the EU was not designed to run up such huge debts in each nation state (in its original constitution).
 Using that option as a bargaining tool to cancel debt worked for Greece Greece had internal taxation problems and it also suffered under the imposed mismanagement of its policies from outside of its control.
 Many countries are half members (member states) of the EU or they reside just in the European Council.
 This effort or strategy to cancel debt was adopted by many who may not wish to leave the EU.
 Many Fis Nua supporters wished to leave the EU many did not.
 Returning to the original sensible macro and micro economic vision for a new Europe would ensure a better future.
 Debt without sensible management, erodes this vision.
 Many people are of course concerned that they have no control over national identity issues, border control and taxation macro-economic policies.
 The different types of (depending on the country) EU membership and EU Council members reflect those concerns since 1946, hence its slow development.

 1. The EU Fiscal Compact, (link to vid) also Known as the EU fiscal Treaty, or Stability Treaty, or the Austerity Treaty & 2.
 Irelands €374 Billion debt repayment & 3.
-The Green IFSC International Financial Services Centre
+The Green & traditional IFSC International Financial Services Centre

 1. Issues (see above) which will severely impair Ireland’s economy for the next Twenty Years.
 100% full employment is achievable and is in my opinion far more attractive and a natural successor to the ‘steady state’ economy model, especially after one phase of the IMF Troika has now completed.Herman Daly who masterminded the steady state model has produced an incredible working alternative, yet as the recent perceived lowering of Renewable Energy targets (Jan 2014) within the EU (to boost employment levels or SME’s ) ultimately bringing near zero emission’s in buildings and emission targets overall will mean more development without emissions and yet jobs will be created.